threefoldtech/tfchain/docs/misc/adding_validators.md

 timedatectl
 ```

-If NTP is installed and running, you should see System clock synchronized: yes (or a similar message).
+If NTP is installed and running, you should see "System clock synchronized: yes" (or a similar message).
 If you do not see it, you can install it by executing:

 ```bash
 sudo apt-get install ntp
 ```

-ntpd will be started automatically after install.
+ntpd will be started automatically after installation.
 You can query ntpd for status information to verify that everything is working:

 ```bash
 sudo ntpq -p
 ```

 - WARNING: Skipping this can result in the validator node missing block authorship opportunities.
-If the clock is out of sync (even by a small amount), the blocks the validator produces may not get accepted by the network.
+If the clock is out of sync (even by a small amount), the blocks the validator produces may not be accepted by the network.

-#### 2.1.3 Compile TFchain Binary
+#### 2.1.3 Compile TFChain Binary

-Clone tfchain repo
+Clone the tfchain repository:

 ```bash
 git clone https://github.com/threefoldtech/tfchain.git
 cd substrate-node
 ```

-Now build the binary
+Now build the binary:

 ```sh
 cargo build --release